lakshanashreee/lakshanashreee/README.md

 ## 🌸 About Me

-- 🧁 Current intern @ IIT Bombay - FOSSEE Osdag
+- 🔍 Current intern @ IIT Bombay - FOSSEE Osdag & NIC Chennai
-- 🔍 Exploring tech with curiosity
+- ⚙️
 - 💻 Python scripting | Reacting with React | Frontend for fun
-- 🌊 Building creative stuff + clean automation
+- 🌊 Exploring tech with curiosity
 - 📫 lakshanalakshu2408@gmail.com
 - 🎯 Motto: Break it, understand it, build it better.